 Let’s Talk Colors!

 To interpret the colors, we refer to the percentage circle found at the top of the page (presented below).
 This breaks down the percent of genetic similarities your cat has to the main cat breed groups.

 These breed groups are Western (breeds from the Americas and Europe), Eastern (from Asia), Hybrid (from crosses with wildcats), and Polycats (yet unknown combinations from years of natural reproduction).
+In the newest Breed report iteration, we have adapted the classification of breeds into five novel categories.
+These breed groups will be Western, Eastern, Persian, Exotic and Polycats.
 Polycats are the oldest cat breed, with all breeds descending from unique genetic combinations found within them over time.
 Keep these different breed groups in mind.
 The sections of genetic similarity may contain hints about the genetic influence of your cat’s DNA on physical traits, personality, or health!